Functional testing is a type of software testing that validates whether an application performs according to its specified requirements.

 Modern no-code platforms democratize test automation:

-Virtuoso QA represents the next generation of functional testing platforms, combining AI-powered automation with intuitive no-code test creation.
+Virtuoso QA represents the next generation of functional testing platform, combining AI-powered automation with intuitive no-code test creation.
 As a no-code, AI-driven test solution, Virtuoso QA addresses traditional functional testing challenges:

 Tests automatically adapt when UI elements change, eliminating the maintenance burden that typically consumes 30-50% of automation effort.